JuliaEarth/GeoStats.jl/docs/src/index.md

 </p>
 ```

 Would like to become a sponsor?
-Check the options by
-pressing the sponsor button in our
+Press the sponsor button in our
 [GitHub repository](https://github.com/JuliaEarth/GeoStats.jl).

 ## Overview